Introduction:

 In a region such as outer space, which is virtually void of gases, the pressure is essentially zero.
 Such a condition can be approached very nearly in a laboratory when a vacuum pump is used to evacuate a bottle.
 The pressure in a vacuum is called absolute zero, and all pressures referenced with respect to this zero pressure are termed absolute pressures.

 Many pressure-measuring devices measure not absolute pressure but only difference in pressure.
 For example, a Bourdon-tube gage indicates only the difference between the pressure in the fluid to which it is tapped and the pressure in the atmosphere.
 In this case, then, the reference pressure is actually the atmospheric pressure.
-This type of pressure reading is called gauge pressure
+This type of pressure reading is called gauge pressure.

 For example, if a pressure of 50 kPa is measured with a gage referenced to the atmosphere and the atmospheric pressure is 100 kPa, then the pressure can be expressed as either